alexpeterhall/quotes/quotes.md

 "The supreme accomplishment is to blur the line between work and play." - Arnold J. Toynbee, historian (14 Apr 1889-1975) "Vocations which we wanted to pursue, but didn't, bleed, like colors, on the whole of our existence." - Honore de Balzac, novelist (20 May 1799-1850)
 "The heaviness of being successful was replaced by the lightness of being a beginner again, less sure about everything.
 It freed me to enter into one of the most creative periods of my life." - Steve Jobs
+"A tremendous amount of work and preparation goes into becoming an overnight success." - Unknown

 ## Politics